PM Narendra Modi biopic to release on April 11

 On Thursday, the makers of "PM Narendra Modi" had announced on social media that they had postponed the release date of the movie, while the censor board had said the film was still undergoing due process of examination and certification.

-However, Singh Friday announced the release date of the film, featuring Vivek Oberoi in the lead, on Twitter.
+However, Singh on Friday announced the release date of the film, featuring Vivek Oberoi in the lead, on Twitter.

 [SC declines urgent hearing on plea challenging release of Modi biopic]